SagarSreekumarPillai/leadscanner/documentation.md

 You can import and use these functions in your backend or API routes to aggregate leads from multiple sources.

+### UI Table Component

+The `LeadResultsTable` component (see `components/LeadResultsTable.tsx`) displays the scraped leads in a styled table.
+It includes:
+- Copy-to-clipboard buttons for email and phone fields, with toast notifications for user feedback (using the `sonner` library).
+- Responsive and accessible markup for easy integration into your Next.js pages.

 ---

 ## Environment Variables